wso2/docs-is/en/docs/guides/identity-lifecycles/configure-recaptcha-for-self-registration.md

-# Configure reCaptcha for Self-Registration
+# Configure reCAPTCHA for Self-Registration

 Self-registration is an important feature when it comes to commercial applications.
 This feature gives the users the privilege of being a part of your community without you having to go through the hassle of adding them.

-This topic guides you through configuring reCaptcha for the self registration flow.
-By configuring reCaptcha, you can mitigate or block brute force attacks.
+This topic guides you through configuring reCAPTCHA for the self registration flow.
+By configuring reCAPTCHA, you can mitigate or block brute force attacks.

 !!! info